 For several years now, bedbugs have been spreading throughout large cities, Montreal included.
 Any home can be a haven for bedbugs.
 There's no need to feel ashamed if these bugs end up moving in with you.
 The important thing is to act fast.
-As soon as you see these bugs, CALL US AT 514-872-6646.
+As soon as you see these bugs, call us at 514-872-6646.
+Inspection and extermination treatments are free of charge for tenants.